Randomized Polynomial-Time Root Counting in Prime Power Rings: Introduction

 \begin{rem} von zur Gathen and Hartlieb presented in \cite{vzg} a randomized polynomial-time algorithm to compute all factorizations of certain $f\!\in\!(\Z/(p^k))[x]$.
 (Examples like $x^2\!=\!(x-p)(x+p)\!\in\!(\Z/(p^2))[x]$ show that unique factorization fails badly for $k\!\geq\!2$, and the number of possible factorizations can be exponential in $k$.)
 Their algorithm is particularly interesting since it uses a compact data structure to encode all the (possibly exponentially many) factorizations of $f$.
 Unfortunately, their algorithm has the restriction that $p^k$ not divide the discriminant of $f$.
 Their complexity bound, in our notation, is the sum of $d^7k\log(p)(k\log(p)+\log d)^2$ and a term involving the complexity of finding the mod $p^k$ reduction of a factorization over $\Z_p[x]$ (see Remarks 4.10--4.12 from \cite{vzg}).
 The complexity of just counting the number of possible factorizations (or just the number of possible linear factors) of $f$ from their data structure does not appear to be stated. \dia \end{rem}

-Creating an efficient classification of the roots of $f$ in $\zpk$ (also improving the data structure from \cite{vzg} by removing all restrictions on $f$), within time polynomial in $d+k\log p$, is a problem we hope to address in future work.
+Creating an efficient classification of the roots of $f$ in $\zpk$ (and improving the data structure from \cite{vzg} by removing all restrictions on $f$), within time polynomial in $d+k\log p$, is a problem we hope to address in future work.

-For the reader interested in implementations, we have a preliminary {\tt Maple} implementation of Algorithm \ref{algor:main} freely downloadable from {\tt www.math.tamu.edu/\~{}rojas/countpk.map} .
-A few timings (all done on a Dell XPS13 Laptop with 8Gb RAM and a 256Gb ssd, running Ubuntu Linux 14.04) are listed below:\footnote{The timings in years were based on extrapolating (without counting the necessary expansion of laptop memory beyond 8Gb) from examples with much smaller $k$ already taking over an hour.}
+For the reader interested in implementations, we have a preliminary {\tt Maple} implementation of Algorithm \ref{algor:main} freely downloadable from {\tt www.math.tamu.edu/\~{}rojas/count.map} .
+A few timings (all done on a Dell XPS13 Laptop with 8Gb RAM and a 256Gb ssd, running {\tt Maple 2015} within Ubuntu Linux 14.04) are listed below: